deakR/burner-pod/README.md

 ## Overview

-Burner Pod provides a private, free, and straightforward way to have temporary conversations without any permanence.
-No cloud accounts, no data collection, no message history—just instant, ephemeral chat rooms.

-It uses a modern stack with Go for the backend, WebSockets for real-time communication, and vanilla JavaScript with Web Crypto API for client-side encryption.
-All data exists only in memory when a room expires or the server restarts, everything is gone.
-Perfect for privacy conscious users who want zero-trace communication.
+Burner Pod provides temporary conversations without permanence.
+No accounts, no data collection, no message history, just instant, ephemeral chat rooms built with Go, WebSockets, and client-side encryption.
+All data exists only in memory; when a room expires, everything is gone.

+**What's the need for this?**
+- Quick, temporary communication without leaving a trace
+- Instant chat rooms that automatically expire
+- Perfect for quick collaborations, temporary support channels, or private conversations
+- No permanent storage of sensitive information

+**How does this work?**
+- Uses **WebSockets** for real-time bidirectional communication between clients and the Go server
+- Creates a Chat Room abstraction with automatic expiration
+- Multiple users communicate until the room self-destructs
+- Join existing rooms with a room code or create a new one with customizable duration

 <p align="right">(<a href="#burner-pod">back to top</a>)</p>